bkper/report-menu-app/README.md

 # Report Menu App

-Add a report inside of your book keeping relevant informations inside the context of your book.
+Add custom report menus inside of your book keeping relevant informations inside the context of your book.

 Once you install this application, a new Menu item will appear on your Book.